Shipping Container Dimensions

 Shipping container dimensions can seem a really complicated and confusing subject to the layperson.
-But in reality, working out what shipping container dimension you need for your company’s transportation or storage requirements, is actually a lot more straight forward than you might think.
+But in reality, working out what shipping container dimension you need for your company’s transportation or storage requirements, is actually a lot more straightforward than you might think.
 Watch the video below to find out more:

 Standard Container Sizes

-In the world of container sales and hire, standard shipping containers come in 10ft, 20ft and 40 foot sizes.
-And if you’re working in an industry (like mining, construction, energy, etc) where 40 foot containers might not be big enough; you can super-size your order by adding additional containers (either side by side, or stacked) with the use of Port Shipping’s very own, industry leading ‘Port Joining Kits’.
+In the world of container hire or sales, standard shipping containers come in 10ft, 20ft and 40-foot sizes.
+And if you’re working in an industry (like mining, construction, energy, etc) where 40 foot containers might not be big enough; you can super-size your order by adding additional containers (either side by side, or stacked) with the use of Port Shipping Containers’ very own, industry-leading ‘Port Joining Kits’.

 A Container size should be considered as having two – and internal and external.
 Being generally rectangular in shape and cubed, measures will include a width, height and length.